-The Therapy Peanut Ball-Anti burst Green 55cm is ideal for therapeutic use, especially for those who have problems with balance and coordination.
+The Therapy Peanut Ball-Anti Burst is ideal for therapeutic use, especially for those who have problems with balance and coordination.
 The shape of the peanut therapy ball encourages both children and adults to engage core muscles to build strength and improve posture.

 These therapy balls offer greater stability than regular, round therapy balls by limiting movement to forward and backwards.
 Use it as a bench or straddle it for extra stability.
 Big enough for a therapist and a child to sit together on the peanut ball.

-- The maximum size of the green ball is 60cm when inflated
+- The maximum size of the yellow ball is 40cm when inflated.

 - The product is in compliance with 93/42/EEC as a class I Medical device.
 Medical device directive, council directive 93/42/E.

 - Recommended weight: maximum 110 kg / 250 lbs .

 - Use under adult supervision.